Aug. 26, 2019 Arts Journal article by Diane Ragsdale is entitled “The Changing Face of Arts Engagement: My remarks at the Stratford Festival Forum”

 Tom Patterson Theatre Centre site, Nov.
 14, 2018, view from Water Street looking north.
 Text reads: “A pretty plot, well chosen to build upon!” – Henry VI, Part 2.”
 Jaan Pill photo

-At that time, many residents of Stratford favoured building of a railway line through a park system along a stretch of the Avon River which runs through the city.
+In the early 1900s, many residents of Stratford favoured building of a railway line through a park system along a stretch of the Avon River which runs through the city.
 Many others were opposed to such a railway route.

 Residents of Stratford were involved in making the choice.
 That fact warrants strong emphasis.
 It is highly inspiring and significant when residents have direct input, regarding land use decisions that directly affect them.

 In the end, Stratford held a referendum.
-When the votes were counted, residents opposed to building of the railway through the parkland came out ahead, by a margin of 127 votes.
+When the votes were counted, residents opposed to building of the railway through the parkland came out ahead by a margin of 127 votes.
 That set the stage for many good things that have occurred in Stratford in the decades that followed.
 The decision made good economic sense.

 The decision was in accord, that is, with standard principles of late capitalism and standard principles of what in the current era is known as neoliberalism.
 The key question was: How do you best frame the discussion, when such a choice (between a railway line and the preservation of a park system) needs to be made?